-Filberts
+Filberts (Except CA)

-This product is used for control of certain weeds in Filbert orchards established for at least one year.
-Do not apply more than 2.2 lbs. a.i.
-(2.75 lbs. of this product) per acre per application.
-Do not apply more than 3.2 lbs. a.i.
-(4 pounds of this product) per acre per year.
-Only 2 applications per year are permitted.
-When using this product in a sequential treatment program, allow a minimum of 150 days between applications.
-Apply this product as a directed spray, avoiding contact on the foliage and fruit with spray or drift.
-Make an initial treatment of 2.75 pounds per acre in the late Fall or early Winter after harvest.
-Repeat annually with 2.75 pounds per acre, or apply 2 pounds per acre in October or November after harvest and repeat at the same rate in March or April.
+Use this product to control certain weeds in Filbert orchards established for at least one year.
+Apply this product as a directed spray.
+Avoid contact of foliage and fruit with spray or drift.
+Make an initial treatment of 2.2 quarts per acre in the late Fall or early Winter after harvest.
+Repeat annually with 2.2 quarts per acre, or apply 1.6 quarts per acre in October or November after harvest and repeat at the same rate in March or April.

 Do not apply when nuts are on the ground.
 Do not graze livestock in treated orchards.
 Do not use on Light sandy soils.

 If trees are planted on hillsides, the elimination of weeds and ground cover may cause excessive soil erosion.
-Under these conditions, strip applications of this product (at proportionately lower rates) may be made near the trees or to the tree rows perpendicular to the slope.
+Under these conditions strip applications of this product (at proportionately lower rates) may be made near the trees or to the tree rows perpendicular to the slope.

+Maximum rate per application is 2.2 pounds active ingredient (2.2 quarts of this product) per acre.
+Maximum application rate per crop cycle is 3.2 pounds active ingredient (3.2 quarts of this product) per acre.
+Do not make more than two applications per year.
+Minimum retreatment interval is 150 days when using this product in a sequential treatment program.